Sjotham/CARTA_on_K8s_-_Slurm/README.md

-This repository contains multiple folders.
-Its main objective is to compare two deployments methods: thats Kubernetes and HPC using Slurm as resource manager.
-We are using Cube Analysis and Rendering Tool for Astronomy (CARTA) as our interactive application.
-So, here we have slurm configuration file because for hpc we need to set up slurm first, fake server since we wanted to do some little deployment with a dump server to see how kubespawner works and carta installation here we were installing carta in a local machine.
+This repository contains two deployments systems on deploying interactive applications, using the Cube Analysis and Rendering Tool for Astronomy (CARTA) as the use case.
+We compare the use of Kubernetes as an orchestration framework and Slurm as a resource manager in HPC environment.
+The objective is to find the best deployment system for interactive applications.
+For each deployment method we going to list the scripts that needs to be executed.
+Deploment method
+* Kubernetes Deployment
+* SLURM deployment
+* Local deployment